 If you are installing a Libre Wave effect plugin you’ll only need to follow the instructions for installing the software as there will be no samples to install.

 Video tutorials are provided in addition to the written instructions.

 Installing the software

 Every product includes separate installers for GNU/Linux, Windows, and Mac.
 Please follow the installation instructions below for your operating system.

-The GNU/Linux installer has a .sh file extension.
-It needs to be run from the terminal.
+If the installer has a .sh file extension it needs to be run from the terminal.
 The simplest way is to drag the installer file onto an open terminal window and press Enter.
 If you see a command not found error you will need to grant execute permissions to the installer, how you do this will vary depending on your OS.
 In Linux Mint you can right click the .sh file, select properties, click the permissions tab, and check the execute box.

 The software license will be displayed.
 You can scroll down a whole page by pressing the Space Bar or a single line by pressing the Enter key.